-The validity period of subscriber private keys is 10 years at most and the validity of subscriber certificates (including renewal certificates) shall not exceed the validity of issuing CA certificates.
+The maximum validity period of subscriber private keys is 10 years and the validity of subscriber certificates (including renewal certificates) shall not exceed the validity of issuing CA certificates.

-For SSL certificates, the maximum validity period should meet the following requirements:
+For SSL certificates, the maximum validity periods are:

-Issuance Date of Certificate Validity Period
+Issuance Date of Certificate Certificate Term

-By June 30, 2016 In accordance with the regulations of the Subordinate CA or the cross-Certified CA, but the validity period of the certificate shall not exceed the validity period of the issuing CA for private key usage.
+By June 30, 2016 In accordance with the regulations of subordinate CAs or cross-certified CAs.
+However, the validity period of certificates shall not exceed the validity period of the private key used by the issuing CA to issue end-entity certificates.

 July 1, 2016 to Feb.
 28, 2018 39 months

 Mar.
 1, 2018 to Aug.
-31, 2020 825 Days
+31, 2020 825 days

 After Sep.
-1, 2020 398 Days
+1, 2020 398 days